Policing at CU Scarborough

 A Policing qualification at CU Scarborough (CUS) can provide you with an academic understanding of policing; as well as serving as an introduction to a career in the police.
 The programme emphasises the diversity of the policing role and draws upon a variety of contexts in which policing is discussed and analysed.

 Studying policing at CUS will give you an insight into:

 All the qualifications gained at CU Scarborough are accredited and awarded by Coventry University.

-At CUS we have several entry levels for policing, including Higher National Certificate (HNC), Higher National Diploma (HND) and BA (Hons) degree.
+At CUS we have several entry levels for policing, including Higher National Certificate (HNC) and BA (Hons) degree.
 Completing the three year degree programme will award you with the full offering of qualifications HNC, HND and BA (Hons).